CitrusPunk/approximate-pi/README.md

 # Approximate-Pi

 This project implements a approximation of pi in several different programming languages.
 This is done via [Summing a Circle's Area](https://en.wikipedia.org/wiki/Approximations_of_%CF%80#Summing_a_circle's_area) which roughly places random points on a plane and checks if they are inside or outside of that circle.
-An unofficial goal of this project is to have all the letters of the alphabet represented in the initial letters of the programming language **(14/26)**.
+An unofficial goal of this project is to have all the letters of the alphabet represented in the initial letters of the [programming language](https://en.wikipedia.org/wiki/List_of_programming_languages#E) **(14/26)**.

+## Disclaimer
 Those implementations are neither comparable nor should they show benchmarks of any programming language the algorithm was implemented with.

 ## Done